jayneedle42/Resume/README.md

 - Manage system updates, software patching, and password policies across internal business infrastructure, contributing to a more secure operating environment.

-- Design and maintain internal network topology for efficient, reliable, and secure operations (utilize WPA3, router and host-based Firewalls, Norton Anti-virus, and disabled WPS)
+- Design and maintain internal network topology for efficient, reliable, and secure operations (utilize WPA3, router and host-based Firewalls, Anti-virus software, and disabled WPS)

 - Maintain OS X and Windows-based systems, with experience troubleshooting system errors and user-level access issues.